bciano/neo4j-ldap-utils/ldap-dev-server-config/README.md

 ![image](imgs/ldap-server-passwd-verified.png)

 Repeat the steps listed above for the rest of the users we added in to the LDAP server to change their password.
-After changing all the user’s passwords, we can now try to login to Crafter Studio using the credentials of the users we just added.
+After changing all the user’s passwords, we can now try to login to Neo4j using the credentials of the users we just added.

 ## Logging in to Neo4j as an LDAP user